 Operating the motorcycle with incorrect tires, incorrect tire pressure or excessively worn tires could cause loss of control or accident.
 Underinflation can cause a tire to overheat and result in a tire failure.
-Always use the correct size and type of tires specified by INDIAN MOTORCYCLE for your vehicle.
+Only use tires approved by INDIAN MOTORCYCLE for the model of the motorcycle.
+See your dealer.
+Use of unapproved or an improperly mixed front and rear tire can result in decreased handling performance and stability, potentially leading to reduced control of the motorcycle.
 Always maintain proper tire pressure as recommended in the rider's manual and on safety labels.